Tiggax/zakljucna_naloga/src/sec/uvod/3. num metode.typ

 - $y^*_i$ is short for the approximation of $y(x)$ at $x_i$

 - $h = (x_ni - x_i)$
-- $f$ represents the function of velocity or the derivative of change at the previous point. #todo[je to jasno?]
+- $f$ represents the function of velocity or the derivative of change at the previous point.

 It is important that the step taken is over a short period of time, as having bigger steps can create a different result.